Registration and Enrollment

 * As approved by the Academic Senate and submitted by the Admissions and Academic Standards Committee.

 ** Major modified courses are not included in the computation of the cumulative GPA but remain on the academic transcript.
 Major modified courses must be approved by a chair/dean.

 A graduating undergraduate student who has achieved a cumulative GPA of at least 3.7 receives the baccalaureate degree summa cum laude; at least 3.5, magna cum laude; and at least 3.2, cum laude.
 A graduating graduate student who has achieved a minimum 3.5 cumulative GPA will graduate with distinction.
 Undergraduate and graduate certificate students and associate degrees are not eligible for honors.
 These distinctions are noted on students' diplomas as well as on their transcripts.

 Students must complete 55 percent of all coursework at NYIT.
-If 55 percent of the work was not taken at NYIT, grades for only those courses accepted as transfer credits from previous colleges will be computed into the cumulative GPA.
+If 55 percent of the coursework was not taken at New York Tech, grades for all courses accepted as transfer credit will also be included in the calculation of academic honors.
 Students must first receive at least a 3.2 GPA at NYIT before transfer credits are included in the cumulative average.
 Fifty-five percent of all college course grades must be in the form of letter grades from either NYIT or a former college.
 Students who do not have at least 55 percent of their credits in courses for which letter grades have been given are not considered for honors.